Syrian rebels report capture of provincial capital

 "Gunmen set up an ambush and killed 40 of them, plus some Iraqi soldiers who were protecting the convoy."

-A member of Anbar's provincial council, Hikmat Suleiman Ayade, put the number of people killed at 61, including 14 Iraqis who were protecting the convoy.
+The Iraqi defence ministry, in a statement on its website, said 48 Syrian soldiers and nine Iraqi soldiers had been killed.

-The ambush inside Iraq illustrates how Syria's conflict has the potential to spill over its borders and drag in neighbours.
+The ambush inside Iraq illustrates how Syria's conflict, with its sectarian overtones, has the potential to spill over its borders and drag in neighbouring countries, further destabilising an already volatile region.

 Iraq's Anbar province is experiencing renewed demonstrations by Sunnis against the government of Shi'ite Prime Minister Nuri al-Maliki over what they see as the marginalisation of their minority and misuse of terrorism laws against them.

-But the Iranian-backed Iraqi premier has not sided with other Arab states backing the Sunni-led uprising in Syria, saying that the upheaval threatened regional stability.

-At the United Nations on Monday, Israel warned that it could not "stand idle" as the Syrian conflict spilled over borders.
-Israel's U.N. ambassador complained to the 15-member Security Council about shells from Syria landing in Israel.

-Syria's rebels are mostly Sunnis fighting to topple Assad's government, dominated by Alawites, an offshoot of Shi'ite Islam that has controlled Syria since the 1960s.
+Syria's rebels are mostly Sunnis fighting to topple President Bashar al-Assad's government, dominated by Alawites, an offshoot of Shi'ite Islam.

 Some 70,000 people have been killed in Syria and nearly a million have fled the country, the United Nations says.